rdok/7dtd_mod_custom_music/documentation/about.md

 - Daily Time Allotted; currently this mod plays music constantly.
 Not a big issue when having lots of music tracks.
 Regardless, I still want this feature to replicate the RDR2 behaviour/default game behaviour; having that quite in between music tracks adds to the atmosphere, gives a bit of breathing room for the next music track.
 - Long tracks; if the track to be played is longer than 7 minutes have the music player play from a random location instead from the start.
 - Although I'm against combat music, when listening to legendary Doom music while in combat I can't deny it's worth it.
 Note to myself: try to make it non-immersion breaking by changing when it stops; e.g. delay stopping the music after killing the last enemy by a few random seconds; in order to not give a queue to the player that no remaining enemies are left.
 - Break this to two mods.
-The music player, and another mod which just loads the tracks to play; this should mitigate any issues from having the custom tracks removed after an update.
+The music player, and another mod which contains a wider list of music tracks that can be freely used with Creative Commons License.

 ## Required Music Attribution